 It pays to talk to fellow RVers.
-There is beneficial trailer-park wisdom to be shared by all.
-We talked to this fellow for only five minutes, and walked away with a solution for our heating problem, and a new name for our trailer!
+There is trailer-park wisdom to be shared by all.
+We chatted with this fellow for only five minutes and walked away with a solution for our heating problem and a new name for our trailer!
 How about that?

-The trail's entrance was an easy walk from our campsite and meandered near the edges of a peninsula that was not far from my early-morning fishing hole.
-The Nature Trail and Scenic Loop Trail combination seemed like more than 2 1/2 miles - probably because we stopped frequently to watch for birds, examine the plant life, and take in the scenic coves and natural wildlife habitat.
-The trails were lined with a variety of oaks, hickory, dogwood, elm, and cedars.
-The thick canopy of trees made the hike bearable, as the sun continued to rise and quickly heat up the day, but we managed to finish our hike and get back to our campsite before it got too hot.
+The trail's entrance was an easy walk from our campsite and meandered near the edges of a peninsula not far from my early-morning fishing hole.
+The Nature Trail and Scenic Loop Trail combination seemed longer than 2 1/2 miles - probably because we frequently stopped to watch for birds, examine the plant life, and take in the scenic coves and natural wildlife habitat.
+The trails cut through thick woods of oak, hickory, dogwood, elm, and cedars.
+The canopy of trees made the hike bearable as the sun continued to rise and quickly heat up the day, but we managed to finish and get back to our campsite before it got too hot.

-In mid-afternoon, even though the heat was approaching intolerable, we decided to hike the .7 mile birding trail.
-The trail appeared as though it had not been used in several months.
-Spider webs were stretched between the overgrown shrubs and tall weeds concealed the trail's path.
-We abandoned the hike about halfway through and headed back to camp to relax under the trees by the lake and enjoy some cold beverages.
+In mid-afternoon, even though the heat was approaching intolerable, we decided to hike the .7-mile birding trail.
+The trail was overgrown.
+Spider webs stretched across the pathway, and tall weeds concealed the trail's path.
+Fearing ticks, we abandoned the hike about halfway through and returned to camp to relax under the trees by the lake and enjoy some cold beverages.

-After dinner, we strolled around the campgrounds to look at all of the different types and styles of RVs.
-We saw everything from small SUVs towing light-weight pop-ups and single-axle trailers, to the heavy duty dual-wheeled pickups pulling large fifth-wheel rigs.
-No matter what your camping needs are, there's an RV solution out there for you.
+After dinner, we strolled around the campgrounds to check out the different types and styles of RVs.
+We saw everything from small SUVs towing light-weight pop-ups and single-axle trailers to heavy-duty dual-wheel pickups pulling large fifth-wheel rigs.
+There is an RV solution for every camping need.

-Back at camp, we began stowing our propane stove, lantern, camp chairs, and other equipment that was scattered around outside our trailer - there was supposed to be rain over-night, as the approaching front passed through.
+Back at camp, we began stowing our propane stove, lantern, camp chairs, and other equipment scattered outside our trailer - it was supposed to rain overnight as the approaching front passed through.

-Around 3:00am, the first cold front of the season blew in.
-You could almost count the individual raindrops, as the front passed.
+Around 3:00 am, the first cold front of the season blew in.
+We could almost count the individual raindrops as the cold front passed.
 It was as though someone gave the wet tree hanging over our RV one good shake, and then it was over.
-We were hoping for more rain, since we haven't had significant precipitation since June, but we were grateful, nevertheless, for the seasonal change.
+We were hoping for more rain since we hadn't had significant precipitation since June, but we were grateful for the seasonal change.

-On our last day at Fairfield Lake State Park, we woke up at 6:00am to a breezy overcast morning with temps in the upper 60s.
-You could smell Fall in the air.
-We took our time packing up and left Fairfield State Park around 11am and headed for Purtis Creek State Park, just a little more than an hour away.
+On our last day at Fairfield State Park, we woke up at 6:00 am to a windy, overcast morning with temps in the upper 60s.
+You could smell autumn in the air.
+We slowly packed our gear and left Fairfield State Park around 11 am and headed for Purtis Creek State Park, just a little more than an hour away.

 Leave Fairfield State Park and visit our RV-Trips page.